Skip to main content

 Los Laureles Canyon, Tijuana, BC, Mexico

-The UC SAN DIEGO-DIVINA Community Station is located in the neighborhood of Divina Providencia, in the Los Laureles Canyon, a slum of 85,000 people on the periphery of Tijuana, Mexico.
+The UCSD–Divina Community Station is located in the neighborhood of Divina Providencia, in the Los Laureles Canyon, a slum of 85,000 people on the periphery of Tijuana, Mexico.
 Laureles is considered Latin America’s last slum, crashing against the US-Mexico border wall.
 Its proximity to the Tijuana River Estuarine Reserve on the San Diego side, makes this station an ideal site for investigating new strategies of bioregional interdependence across the international border.
-The UC SAN DIEGO-DIVINA Community Station is located across the street from Primaria Basilio Badillo, one of two overcrowded, and underfunded, primary schools in the Laureles Canyon.
+The UCSD–Divina Community Station is located across the street from Primaria Basilio Badillo, one of two overcrowded, and underfunded, primary schools in the Laureles Canyon.

 Colonos de la Divina Providencia